Thomas Birch Freeman: Memorials and legacy

 He opened churches at Anomabo and Winneba in 1839 and started a few more at Saltpond, Abasa and Komenda.
 He worked with three other missionaries Robert Brooking Mycock with his brother and sister-in-law, Josiah and Mrs. Mycock.
 Brooking was sent to Accra and the Mycocks were sent to Cape Coast.
-He and William de-Graft were invited by the missionary committee.
+He and William de Graft were invited by the missionary committee.
 They boarded the vessel Maclean on 27 March 1840 and landed on 10 June 1840.
 The sojourn in England shaped the development of Methodism in Ghana.
-A sum of £4650 pounds was raised and five missionaries were posted to work in Ghana.
-William de-Graft received acclaim upon his return to the Gold Coast.
+A sum of £4,650 was raised and five missionaries were posted to work in Ghana.
+William de Graft received acclaim upon his return to the Gold Coast.
 Freeman started societies outside the Gold Coast.
-Freeman with the de Graft family visited Badagry then in Dahomey but now in Nigeria.
-The first Christian service was conducted by William De- Graft.
+Freeman with the de Graft family visited Badagry, then in Dahomey but now in Nigeria.
+The first Christian service was conducted by William de Graft.
 Freeman visited England for the second time and raised an amount of £5500 for missionary activities in Asante.
 He sponsored some carpenters and bricklayers from Cape Coast who visited some financially weaker societies and helped them complete the building of their chapels.
-Overall, Thomas Birch Freeman "won the admiration of many Ghanaians by his infinite patience with the endless ceremonies, salutations and palavers" and promoted "an indigenous ministry, a shared ministry of equal participation by clergy and laity."
+Overall, Thomas Birch Freeman "won the admiration of many Ghanaians by his infinite patience with the endless ceremonies, salutations and palavers" and promoted "an indigenous ministry, a shared ministry of equal participation by clergy and laity".

+Freeman is an ancestor of Labour Member of Parliament Bell Ribeiro-Addy.